sachyya/disable-lazy-load/readme.md

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Simple plugin to disable lazy loading feature on the site or only on specific images.
+Simple plugin to disable [lazy loading](https://make.wordpress.org/core/2020/04/08/lazy-loading-of-images-is-in-core/) functionality introduced in WordPress version 5.5.
+The plugin provides more control whether to disable on all images, post thumbnails or any specific image.

 == Description ==

-Simple plugin to disable lazy loading feature on the site or only on specific images.
+Simple plugin to disable [lazy loading](https://make.wordpress.org/core/2020/04/08/lazy-loading-of-images-is-in-core/) functionality introduced in WordPress version 5.5.
+The plugin provides more control whether to disable on all images, post thumbnails or any specific image.

+**Features**
+* Easy and simple settings to disable lazy  load
+* **More control on whether to disable on all images, post thumbnails or specific image**
+* Built with PSR-4 standard and secure code
+* Can be undone easily since it does not alter anything parmanent

 == Settings ==